GO TO SEUD.ORG

 SEUD President: Charles Chapron (France)

-Congress President: Ludwig Kiesel & Sylvia Meschner (Germany)
+Congress Presidents: Ludwig Kiesel & Sylvia Mechsner (Germany)

 13:30 – 15:00